Consumer Medicine Information

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Alecensa is used to treat adults with a type of lung cancer called non-small cell

 lung cancer.
 It is used if your cancer:

 is ALK-positive – this means your cancer cells have a fault in a gene called anaplastic

 is advanced or has spread to another part of your body (metastatic)

-ALECENSA may slow down or stop the growth of your cancer.
-It may also help to shrink your cancer.
+Alecensa may slow down or stop the growth of your cancer.
+It may also help to shrink

-Ask your doctor if you have any questions about why ALECENSA has been prescribed for you.
+Ask your doctor if you have any questions about why Alecensa has been prescribed for

 Your doctor may have prescribed it for another reason.

 This medicine is available only with a doctor's prescription.